Aliases for ROR2 Gene

 GeneCards Summary for ROR2 Gene

-ROR2 (Receptor Tyrosine Kinase-Like Orphan Receptor 2) is a Protein Coding gene.
-Diseases associated with ROR2 include robinow syndrome, autosomal recessive and ror2-related robinow syndrome.
-Among its related pathways are GPCR Pathway and Signaling by GPCR.
-GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is ALK.
+ROR2 (Receptor Tyrosine Kinase Like Orphan Receptor 2) is a Protein Coding gene.
+Diseases associated with ROR2 include Robinow Syndrome, Autosomal Recessive 1 and Brachydactyly, Type B1.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is ROR1.

 Tyrosine-protein kinase receptor which may be involved in the early formation of the chondrocytes.
-It seems to be required for cartilage and growth plate development.
+It seems to be required for cartilage and growth plate development (By similarity).
 Phosphorylates YWHAB, leading to induction of osteogenesis and bone formation (PubMed:17717073).
 In contrast, has also been shown to have very little tyrosine kinase activity in vitro.
 May act as a receptor for wnt ligand WNT5A which may result in the inhibition of WNT3A-mediated signaling (PubMed:25029443).